Monnoroch/ColorHighlighter/README.md

     - <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> then select `Package Control: Install Package`
     - install `Color Highlighter`
 - Alternatively, download the package from [GitHub](https://github.com/Monnoroch/ColorHighlighter "ColorHighlighter") into your `Packages` folder.
 - For gutter icons install [ImageMagick](http://www.imagemagick.org/).
-To configure ImageMagick, update `icon_factory.convert_command` plugin setting.
+To configure ImageMagick, update `icon_factory.convert_command` plugin setting to the path of the convert utility on your machine, hint: use the `which convert` command on *nix machines.

 ## Color Highlighting styles